 Miriam ‘Mims’ Edwards (Chair)

 I’m now in my 6th academic year as a governor at HBT.
 I was elected Chair in March 2021 and am enjoying the leadership role.
 Every day is a school day for me … always something new to learn, hear or see.
 My vision is to ensure our governing body is proactive, effective, supportive and wholly embedded in the school community.
-I’ve accompanied Winter Class on the last two annual PGL residential trips which are the most amazing fun and it’s so wonderful to see the children learn new skills and challenge themselves, and I’m very much looking forward to PGL 2022 in shorts rather than thermals!
+I’ve accompanied Winter Class on two annual PGL residential trips in 2018 & 2019 which were the most amazing fun and it’s so wonderful to see the children learn new skills and challenge themselves.

 (Thank you to Kerry, aged 5, for her magnificent drawing)